 Aeonium urbicum (Chr.
 Sm. ex Hornem.)
 Webb & Berth.

-Aeonium urbicum is a rare, drought-tolerant, robust and easy to grow succulent that makes one of the biggest flowerhead you are ever going to see.
+Aeonium urbicum is a rare robust succulent that makes one of the biggest flower heads you are ever going to see.
 It can reach up to 6 feet (1.8 m), and it is one of the tallest Aeoniums.
-Its pyramidal inflorescence easily reaches up to 3 feet (90 cm) in height and about the same in width.
-Pink or white, starry flowers appear in summer.
-It is strikingly architectural, even when not in bloom (which takes a few years) with long leaved, smooth rosettes up to 20 inches (50 cm) in diameter.
+Its pyramidal inflorescence grows up to 3 feet (90 cm) tall with an equal width.
+Flowers are pink or white, star-shaped, and appear in summer.
+It is strikingly architectural, even when not in bloom, which takes a few years, with long-leaved rosettes that grow up to 20 inches (50 cm) in diameter.

 How to Grow and Care